 Finally, a social network exclusively for the snobby rich who fail to get everyone’s attention on a level platform has arrived.
-Rich Kids, a new social network for the affluent, has officially launched and it’s not kidding when it claims to be the “world’s most exclusive social network.”

 The new app separates itself from the regular, free-to-use social networking sites such as Facebook, Twitter or Instagram by charging its users a monthly hefty sum for premium membership.